mariuslarsson/BED-2056-tourism/README.md

 # Introduction

-In this report we will look at the change in overnight stays at hotels in Norway from januar 1986 to juni 2018.
+This is an example file and project for the course BED-2056.
+Use this as an inspiration for your own project.
+Feel free to steal ideas and use the code (but for your own sake, don’t copy/paste.
+Understand what it’s doing and why it was used.).
+In this example report we will look at the change in overnight stays at hotels in Norway from januar 1986 to juni 2018.

 # Overnight Stays Norway